Chagas Disease (American trypanosomiasis)

 T. cruzi

-Chagas disease, also known as American trypanosomiasis, is a vector-borne disease caused by the parasite Trypanosoma cruzi (T. cruzi).
-T. cruzi is spread to animals and people by insect vectors called triatomine bugs.
+Chagas disease, also known as American trypanosomiasis, is caused by a parasite called Trypanosoma cruzi (T. cruzi).
+This parasite is spread to people and animals by bugs known as triatomine bugs (sometimes called "kissing bugs").

-Chagas disease is endemic in 21 countries across Latin America, mainly in rural areas, but due to population movements from rural to urban areas, the geographic distribution has changed.
-Cases of Chagas disease have been found in other regions around the world including the U.S.
+Chagas disease is mostly found in countries across Latin America, mainly in rural areas.
+However, because people are moving from rural to urban areas, Chagas disease has been found in other regions around the world, including the United States.

-Chagas disease infects people through the bite of a specific type of bug or vector.
-The bug vectors are called triatomine (tri-atomine) bugs, which are mostly active at night.
-These bugs are also known as “kissing bugs” or “conenose bugs.”
+Chagas disease infects people through the bite of a certain type of bug or vector.
+The bug vectors are called triatomine (tri-atomine) bugs, also known as "kissing bugs" or "conenose bugs."
 Once the bugs are infected, they pass T. cruzi by biting people’s faces or body when they are sleeping at night.
-After they bite and ingest blood, they defecate (poop) on the person.
+After they bite, they defecate (poop) near the bite.

 Someone cannot get infected from the bite of a kissing bug.
-Chagas disease spread only occurs when the feces from an infected bug comes into contact with the bite wound, mucous membranes, or breaks in the skin.
-The person may scratch or rub the feces into the bite wound, eyes, or mouth.
+Chagas disease infection only occurs when the bug's feces get into the bite wound, eyes, or mouth by scratching or rubbing the feces.

 Chagas disease can also spread through: